tARIFToW/blockchain-developer-bootcamp-final-project/README.md

 You can access the frontend here.

 ## Getting started
 To install the local dependencies run `npm install` in both the `root` and `frontend` directory of the project.
-To run the frontend, call `npm start` in the `frontend` directory.
+To run the frontend, call `npm run start` in the `frontend` directory.

 To run the contract tests, run `ganache-cli` and `truffle test` in the root directory.